asreview/asreview/docs/source/simulation_results.rst

 	pip install asreview-insights

-Detailed documention on the extension can be found on the `ASReview Insights GitHub <https://github.com/asreview/asreview-insights>` page.
+Detailed documentation on the extension can be found on the `ASReview Insights GitHub <https://github.com/asreview/asreview-insights>`_ page.